Programme overview

 1. International arbitration

-After successfully concluding the research and writing skills module, you will fully immerse in the world of international arbitration.
+After successfully concluding the research and writing skills module, you will fully immerse in the world of International arbitration.
 During the second block of the academic year, you will be confronted not only with the fundamental aspects of arbitration law, but you will also have an insight on commercial contracts.
 In the spring term, you will be exposed to distinctive futures of commercial and investment arbitration.
 You will also get the chance to participate in one of the numerous international moot courts.

 The courses are taught by academics and professionals active in the field of international arbitration.
-You can expect to explore the world of international arbitration both from the legal counsels’ and from the arbitrators’ perspective.
+You can expect to explore the world of international arbitration both from the legal counsels’ and from the arbitrators’ perspectives.

 At the beginning of the programme, you receive an introduction to international arbitration.
 You also learn how to do independent legal research and how to report your findings through presentations and papers during a 15 EC Research and Writing Skills Course.
 Attendance of the meetings is mandatory.
 Successful completion of this Course is a precondition to being admitted to the master thesis.